-Residents are subject to personal income tax on their worldwide income, while non-residents on their Ecuadorian-source income.
+Residents are subject to personal income tax on their worldwide income, while non-residents are taxed on their Ecuadorian-source income.

-A resident individual is a person who has his habitual domicile in Ecuador, or has spent more than half the year in Ecuador.
-Unless he has a habitual domicile outside the country and does not intend to reside in Ecuador.
+A resident individual is a person who has their habitual domicile in Ecuador or has spent more than half the year in Ecuador, unless they have a habitual domicile outside the country and do not intend to reside in Ecuador.

-The following are considered income subject to Personal Income Tax:
+The following are considered income that is subject to Personal Income Tax:

 - Business income